If you’re not feeling confident that gut feeling is enough to gauge how to know if an interview was successful, then reading this post may help!

 9. A start date is discussed

-There is a way to determine if this question was an indication of having a successful interview due to the way it was asked.
+There is a way to determine if this question was an indication of having a successful interview due to the way they asked it.
 For example, if they ask about your start date, followed by your availability, they want to work with you about when you can start.

-If you get asked the question,but moving quickly onto other generic questions, they could possibly be going through the motions following the interview question list.
+If you get asked the question but moving quickly onto other generic questions, they could be going through the motions following the interview question list.

 10. You’re invited to the second round of interviews

 Congratulations, this is certainly a sign your interview was successful.

 Making it through to the second wave of interviews is a great achievement, and well done.